 Cheltenham Festival 2025

-Also, scroll down to view our horses to watch, enjoy a look back at memorable Festival moments and read more about the legendary Cheltenham horses who have gone down in history.
+Scroll down to enjoy a look back at memorable Festival moments and read more about the legendary Cheltenham horses who have gone down in history.
+Unfortunately Galopin De Champs was unable to join them on this occasion.

 A Horse & Hound website subscription gives you instant access, wherever you are, to all of our coverage with no limit on how much you can read, from as little as £1 a week.
 Sign up now